nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/android-bug-4.png">

 Was that vulnerable?
 May be, you can report it mentioning that the URL validation has not been performed.
 Will you get the bounties?
-I would have given you, but they, no. You need to do proper exploitation inorder to be it a valid and you cannot exploit this issue until there is something like **Intent Redirection** vulnerability.
+I would have given you, but they, no. You need to do proper exploitation inorder to make it valid and you cannot exploit this issue until there is something like **Intent Redirection** vulnerability.
 Intent Redirection on itself is an interesting topic, you can have a blog by [Oversecured here](https://blog.oversecured.com/Android-Access-to-app-protected-components/)

 So never just collect the activity and execute the adb command, see, analyse and then only report if that is exported.